• All games of the league follow the Curling Canada Rules for General Play 2018-2022.

 • Teams are encouraged to work out questions of rule infractions on their own.
 If a solution cannot be reached, teams should consult a PLCL board member or Nutana Curling Club employee to interpret the rules.

-• Spares should first be used from the spare board which can be found in the “Member’s Area”, as these members have paid the spare fee.
+• Spares should first be used from the spare board which can be found in the “Member’s Area”, as these spares are members of the league and have paid the full spare fee.

-• If a spare cannot be found from the spare board then spares from Nutana Curling Club or external community can be asked to spare.
+• If no spares from the spare board are available to play, then spares from Nutana Curling Club or external community can be asked to spare.